aptos-labs/aptos-core/developer-docs-site/docs/community/contributions/remix-ide-plugin.md

 5. Once you have compiled contract code, the `Deploy` button will be activated.

-## Step 6: Interact with a Move module.
+## Step 6: Interact with a Move module

 :::info
 There are two ways to import contracts.